Sopwith Camel: Western front

 Camels being prepared for a sortie.

 In June 1917, the Sopwith Camel entered service with No. 4 Squadron of the Royal Naval Air Service, which was stationed near Dunkirk, France; this was the first squadron to operate the type.
 Its first combat flight and reportedly its first victory claim were both made on 4 July 1917.
 By the end of July, the Camel also equipped No. 3 and No. 9 Naval Squadrons; and it had become operational with No. 70 Squadron of the Royal Flying Corps.
 By February 1918, 13 squadrons had Camels as their primary equipment.
 The Camel proved in service to have better manoeuvrability than the Albatros D.III and D.V and offered heavier armament and better performance than the Pup and Triplane.
 Together with the S.E.5a and the SPAD S.XIII, it helped to re-establish the Allied aerial superiority for a time.
 While flying a Sopwith Camel with the serial number B6313, the Canadian ace Billy Barker was credited with shooting down 46 aircraft.
-The total aircraft credited to Barker while flying B6313 is the highest attributed to a single aircraft during World War I.
+The total aircraft credited to Barker while flying B6313 is the highest attributed to a single aircraft during the war.